 There is no regulation of the above in the private sector, so individuals who report suspicious or illegal conduct within a company will depend on that company’s internal policies.
 Due to the increased application of compliance programmes in recent years, it has become more common for companies to have systems which protect whistle-blowers.

 There have been attempts to include whistle-blower protection in legislation.
 However, these protections have had a rather limited effect, as they only refer to certain public officers and only consider a suspension of the ability to apply certain disciplinary measures against these persons for a period of up to 90 days after the investigation initiated by the report of the whistle-blower has ended.
-The whistle-blower may request that his or her identity and the information that he or she provides are kept confidential.
+The whistle-blower may request that their identity and the information that they provide are kept confidential.

 Chilean criminal procedure considers the presumption of innocence of the accused to be a fundamental principle.
 In view of the foregoing, the burden of proof falls on the plaintiff or the Public Prosecutor’s Office.